Chapter 24:

 I watched as she vigorously sucked the lollipop that was likely still coated with my saliva.
 Not sure if I'm grossed out or horny . . .

-"Those get washed first though," I replied with a stern face.
+"Those get washed first though," I pouted.

 "I'll save some of my bathwater for you later if it'll make things even."

-"You drive a hard bargain, but no thanks!"
+"You drive a hard bargain, but no thanks."

 "Tsk.
 Guess I should stop sneaking it into your drinks then."